South Shore Notary

 In this modern era when business transactions between complete strangers are the norm rather than the exception, Notaries Public engender a trust that the critical signed documents we rely on are authentic.
 Such trust enables the sensitive documents of commerce and law to be exchanged between strangers with full confidence in their reliability.

-Important Notice South Shore Notary is not licensed to practice law, prepare documents or provide any legal counsel.
+South Shore Notary is not licensed to practice law, prepare documents or provide any legal counsel.
 South Shore Notary is not an attorney or law firm and does not provide legal advice.
 The primary role of a Notary is to act as an impartial witness to the signing of documents and legal forms.
 Each legal matter is unique and specific; South Shore Notary encourages every individual and business to seek guidance from legal counsel concerning their specific legal matter.
 Nothing on this website is intended nor should it be considered legal advice.